jdurno/Telidon699toNAPLPS/699toNAPLPS/README.txt

 Run the script 699toNAPLPS.pl to convert the files to NAPLPS format eg. ./699toNAPLPS.pl samples

-This will create a copy of the folder in the NAPLPS directory containing the converted files.
+This will create a copy of the folder in a directory called NAPLPS containing the converted files.